-- 3.34 Following assessment 29 sites have been identified as not currently developable and discounted from the SHLAA.
-Of this total 2 of the sites had been discounted at the initial sifting stage prior to detailed assessment. - 3.35 The reasons for sites being identified as not currently developable are varied and specific to each one and were because of one of the following limiting constraints: - Site is not currently available; - Site is not suitable for housing development due to technical conditions (e.g. highway capacity or scheduled ancient monument); - Site is in a location contrary to adopted Local Plan Core Strategy policies; - Site is not currently viable for development. - 3.36 Further detailed explanation of the reasons why a site has been classified as not currently developable and discounted from the SHLAA are provided in the assessment summary forms for each site at appendix 5.
+- 3.33 Following assessment 67 sites have been identified as not currently developable and discounted from the SHLAA.
+Of this total 14 of the sites had been discounted at the initial sifting stage prior to detailed assessment. - 3.34 The reasons for sites being identified as not currently developable are varied and specific to each one and were because of one of the following limiting constraints: - Site is not currently available; - Site is not suitable for housing development due to technical conditions (e.g. highway capacity or scheduled ancient monument); - Site is in a location contrary to adopted Local Plan Core Strategy policies; - Site is suitable for an alternative use, e.g. employment - Site is not currently viable for development. - 3.35 Further detailed explanation of the reasons why a site has been classified as not currently developable and discounted from the SHLAA are provided in the assessment summary forms for each site at Appendix 5.